HenryQuan/CPUSpeed/README.md

 # CPU Speed
 Set cpu speed easily for rooted android phones.

+I am changing to Samsung A70 soon and I will sell my OnePlus 5 after this app is completed.

 ## Motivation
 This is my first ever native Android app written in Java.
 I am using React Native a lot and learning Flutter recently.
 Is native development gonna die?
 I don't think so.
 React Native and Flutter are sure great and faster.
 However, you need to know native.
 Otherwise, what's different from a website (web app) if you only want to cross multiple platforms?
 I should do more and know more about native development as well.
 Time to slow down.
 What makes IOS IOS and what makes Android Android?
 What is an app?